UBC-FRESH/nemora/docs/reference/distributions.md

 # Distribution Registry

-`dbhdistfit` registers every probability density function (PDF) in the generalized beta family that was validated in the legacy workflows, together with the canonical Weibull and Gamma forms.
-All distributions are exposed through the registry functions in `dbhdistfit.distributions` and can be used interchangeably by the fitting workflows and CLI.
+`nemora` registers every probability density function (PDF) in the generalized beta family that was validated in the legacy workflows, together with the canonical Weibull and Gamma forms.
+All distributions are exposed through the registry functions in `nemora.distributions` and can be used interchangeably by the fitting workflows and CLI.

 ## Parameter Conventions